-The guiding principles for the AUDPF seek to align with the AU values and International law to achieve greater unity and solidarity between African countries and their people, ensuring balanced and inclusive economic development, including promoting and protecting peoples' rights through the African Charter on Human and Peoples' Rights and other relevant instruments.
-The following high-level principles guide the AUDPF and endorsed in this document:
+The guiding principles for the AUDPF seek to align with the AU values and international law to achieve greater unity and solidarity between African countries and their people, ensuring balanced and inclusive economic development, including promoting and protecting peoples' rights through the African Charter on Human and Peoples' Rights and other relevant instruments.
+The following high-level principles guide the AUDPF and are endorsed in this document:

-Cooperation: African Union Member States shall cooperate in exchanging data, acknowledging data as a central input of the global economy and the importance of the interoperability of data systems to a flourishing African digital single market.
+Cooperation: African Union member states shall cooperate in exchanging data, acknowledging data as a central input of the global economy and the importance of the interoperability of data systems to a flourishing African digital single market.

-Integration: the AUDPF shall promote intra-Africa data flows, remove legal barriers to data flow, subject only to necessary security, human rights and data protection.
+Integration: The AUDPF shall promote intra-Africa data flows and remove legal barriers to data flows, subject only to necessary security, human rights and data protection.

-Fairness and inclusiveness: in the implementation of the AUDPF, Member States shall ensure it is inclusive and equitable, offering opportunities and benefits to all Africans, and in so doing, seek to redress national and global inequalities by being responsive to the voices of those marginalised by technological developments.
+Fairness and inclusiveness: In the implementation of the AUDPF, member states shall ensure it is inclusive and equitable, offering opportunities and benefits to all Africans, and in so doing, seek to redress national and global inequalities by being responsive to the voices of those marginalised by technological developments.

-Trust, safety and accountability: Member States shall promote trustworthy data environments that are safe and secure, accountable to data subjects, and ethical and secure by design.
+Trust, safety and accountability: Member states shall promote trustworthy data environments that are safe and secure, accountable to data subjects, and ethical and secure by design.

-Sovereignty: Member States, AUC, RECs, African Institutions and International Organisations shall cooperate to create capacity to enable African countries to self-manage their data, take advantage of data flows and govern data appropriately.
+Sovereignty: Member states, the AUC, regional economic communities, African institutions and international organisations shall cooperate to create capacity to enable African countries to self-manage their data, take advantage of data flows and govern data appropriately.

-Comprehensive and forward-looking: the AUDPF shall enable the creation of an environment that encourages investment and innovation through the development of infrastructure, human capacity and the harmonisation of regulations and legislation.
+Comprehensive and forward-looking: The AUDPF shall enable the creation of an environment that encourages investment and innovation through the development of infrastructure, human capacity and the harmonisation of regulations and legislation.

-Integrity and justice: Member States shall ensure data collection, processing and usage are just and lawful, and data should not be used to discriminate unfairly or infringe peoples' rights.
+Integrity and justice: Member states shall ensure that data collection, processing and usage are just and lawful, and data should not be used to discriminate unfairly or infringe peoples' rights.

 While each guiding principle is significant and equal in weight, it may be argued that achieving the others depends on establishing a reliable and secure data environment and facilitating data flows for integration.
-For the purposes of this document, we have chosen to concentrate on the best methods for achieving the two above mentioned goals because of this.
+For the purposes of this document, we have chosen to concentrate on the best methods for achieving the two above-mentioned goals because of this.

-3. Main Challenges and Opportunities Related to the implementation of the DPF
+3. Main challenges and opportunities related to the implementation of the AUDPF

-AfriSIG fellows identified challenges and opportunities in implementing the AU DPF's recommendations that apply across all sectors and stakeholder groups in Africa.
+AfriSIG fellows identified challenges and opportunities in implementing the AUDPF's recommendations that apply across all sectors and stakeholder groups in Africa.